isomerpages/moe-tampinespri/_for-parents/Growing Years Programme.md

 10.Parents can contact the school at [tpps@moe.edu.sg](mailto:tpps@moe.edu.sg) or contact us at 67831190 for discussion or to seek clarification about the school’s sexuality education programme.

-11.Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.